 How about ringing in the New Year, Mackinac Island style?

-In years past, horse drawn hayrides were a hit, for information call (906) 847-6575.
+And Shopping!
 Several shops also open their doors for this event.

 Come February on Mackinac Island, the winter community celebrates with a Winter Festival at Great Turtle Park.
 Complete with a bonfire cook out, sledding, snow golf, archery, snow volleyball and broom hockey.
 To find out more about the upcoming celebration, updates are added on the Mackinac Island Winter Festival page.